harryjulian/harryjulian.github.io/_posts/2024-07-07-content-recommender-part-1.md

 ## Rating and Ranking with an LLM

-I had a few ideas when it came to an initial approach for rating articles.
+I had a few ideas when it came to a first approach for rating articles.

 - A: start with `sentence_transformers`, embed each previously read article and then compute a weighted rating for new articles based on i) similarity to my written preferences and ii) similarity with my previously read articles.
 - B: try zero-shotting a quantised LLM with constrained generation, courtesy of `outlines`, it's support for `MLX`, and the handy GPU in my M1 Mac.